dlt-hub/dlt/docs/website/docs/tutorial/filesystem.md

 ## 2. Creating the pipeline

-Filesystem source provides users with building blocks for loading data from any type of files.
+The filesystem source provides users with building blocks for loading data from any type of files.
 You can break down the data extraction into two steps:

 1. Accessing files in the bucket / directory.
 2. Reading the files and yielding records.